rschristopher/rschristopher.github.io/src/index.md

 ## Who are you, really?

+No one important, just a pseudonym.
+And ultimately
+ it doesn't
-No one important, and ultimately it doesn't really matter who I am -- what matters is whether the claims
+ really matter who I am -- what matters is whether the claims